 End the letter with thanks again.
 Make sure your appreciation is what stays in the reader’s head.

-It will help as well to keep one final thought in mind—no donor has to give you money.
-They do so because you have reached them in some way, and giving makes them feel better about themselves.
+It will help as well to keep one final thought in mind, that donors give you money because you have reached them in some way, and giving makes them feel better about themselves.
 Make sure your campaign reinforces that emotion, and you will put a great face on your organization, while building public relations and a future fundraising base.